openhab/openhab-addons/bundles/org.openhab.transform.jsonpath/README.md

 String <itemName> { channel="<channelUID>"[profile="transform:JSONPATH", function="<jsonPath>", sourceFormat="<valueFormat>"]}
 ```

-The JSONPath expression to be used has to be set in the `function` parameter.
+The JsonPath expression to be used has to be set in the `function` parameter.
 The parameter `sourceFormat` is optional and can be used to format the input value **before** the transformation, i.e. `%.3f`.
 If omitted, the default is `%s`, so the input value will be returned from the transformation without any format changes.